 Check Your Credit Card Statements

-Ask to Have the Credit Card Interest Rate Lowered
+Ask to Have the Card Interest Rate Lowered

-Ask for Information on Qualifying for a Lower Interest Rate
+Ask About Qualifying for a Lower Interest Rate

 Try Again if Needed